Home First Nations in the Lower Mainland

 • National Indigenous Peoples Day – June 21st is a day to celebrate Indigenous culture in Canada.
 Events take place on that day and during that week at various locations across Vancouver and the Lower Mainland.

-• Osprey Festival – a small nature and Indigenous-themed event.
+• Osprey Festival – a small nature and Indigenous-themed event that takes place some years, but not every year.
 The festival celebrates the life of Chief Dan George, who was a famous Canadian actor, activist and local First Nation’s leader.

 • Sasquatch Days – a festival in Harrison Hot Springs.
 The event includes war canoe races, a salmon BBQ and local aboriginal cultural performances in June.

-• Stalew 10th Anniversary – a free one-day event at the Fort Langley Historic Site featuring a market, cultural demonstrations and more on a Saturday in June.
+• Stalew Nation Celebrations – a free one-day event at the Fort Langley Historic Site featuring a market, cultural demonstrations and more on a Saturday in June.

-• Talking Stick Festival – a First Nations festival featuring indigenous art and performances in February.
+• Talking Stick Festival – a First Nations festival featuring indigenous art and performances.

 • Whey-ah-Wichen Canoe Festival – a Tsleil-Waututh Nation canoe racing event at North Vancouver’s Cates Park in June or July.